Adrik-LOL/Adrik-LOL/README.md

 - 👀 I’m interested in VB.NET, Python and website making
 - 🌱 I’m currently learning Pascal and Basic
 - 💞️ I’m looking to collaborate on MEME Virus Making and Software developing
-- 📫 How to reach me | https://youtube.com/@adrianotech or https://adrianotechwebsite.web.app
+- 📫 How to reach me | https://youtube.com/@adrianotech or https://adrianotechwebsite.web.app (just add me on discord, it's faster: @adrianotech)

 <!---
 Adrik-LOL/Adrik-LOL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.